-Nº 20-50: The Conflict Induced Costs of Lending
+Nº 20-50: Conflict Induced Beliefs: Evidence from Lending

 AutorS.
 Ongena, M. Mishra, Y. Peng